-- Address all the patients' symptoms and difficulties, including but not limited to pain, wound care, odour, fatigue, those related to comorbidities (including mental health support and well-being) and those related to financial and social impairments. - Watch out for possible superinfections. - Access to emergency care for patients is vital. - The first consultation is critical:
+- Address all the patients' symptoms and difficulties, including but not limited to pain, wound care, odour, fatigue, those related to comorbidities (including mental health support and well-being) and those related to financial and social impairments. - Watch out for possible superinfections. - Access to emergency care for patients is vital. - The first consultation is critical: - o Use appropriate language and give an honest evaluation of the disease, treatment options and management expectations.

-- Use appropriate language and give an honest evaluation of the disease, treatment options and management expectations. - o Highlight the increase in HS research and the many treatments in development. - Mention comorbidities, screening and management of these. - Suggestions about lifestyle changes (where appropriate) and any sensitive issues need not to be mentioned on the first visit.
-Establishing an honest, respectful and trusting relationship is conducive to this. - Provide information about credible and reputable HS patient groups and associations, directory of HS practitioners, online HS resources and other relevant information.
+- o Highlight the increase in HS research and the many treatments in development. - Mention comorbidities, screening and management of these - o Suggestions about lifestyle changes (where appropriate) and any sensitive issues need not to be mentioned on the first visit.
+Establishing an honest, respectful and trusting relationship is conducive to this. - Provide information about credible and reputable HS patient groups and associations, directory of HS practitioners, online HS resources and other relevant information. - Promote patients' and HCP education through dedicated programmes using good instructional design principles and practices.
+Encourage intrafamilial communication by inviting relatives to consultations, especially the first.